legenduzo/helpers/README.md

 1. **g** - You can interpret g to mean git.
 It executes git add ., git commit -m 'message', and git push.\
 _Usage Syntax_ g 'commit message'

+This is to test if this repo is connected to the right upstream